 The configuration dump can be obtained with a GDB script provided that your NGINX has the debug support.

-configure option in the list of the configure arguments).
-Run the command and check if the output contains the --with-debug
+--with-debug configure option in the list of the configure arguments).
+Run the command and check if the output contains the --with-debug line:

 $ nginx -V 2>&1 | grep -- '--with-debug'